-- Applicants can retake the test the next business day after failing for the first time if the branch office has a test appointment available.
+- Applicants are eligible to retake the test the next business day after failing for the first time if the branch office has a test appointment available.

-- Applicants must wait seven (7) calendar days after failing the test two or more times for ANY noncommercial or commercial knowledge test.
+- Applicants must wait a minimum of seven (7) calendar days after failing the test two or more times for ANY noncommercial or commercial knowledge test.

-- A typical test for the Noncommercial Class C, the Moped Permit, and the Class M consist of 25 questions.
+- A typical test for the Noncommercial Class C, the Moped Permit, and the Class M consists of 25 questions.

-- A typical test for the Noncommercial Class A and Class B consist of 20 questions.
+- A typical test for the Noncommercial Class A and Class B consists of 20 questions.